Carol Cohn: Sex and Death in the Rational World of Defense Intellectuals

 In her 1987 article, "Sex and Death in the Rational World of Defense Intellectuals," Cohn discussed the language and imagery used in defense professionals discourse with a concentrated focus on the sexual subtext used and the extensive use of abstract language and euphemisms.
 Terms such as "collateral damage" replacing "loss of life" and "RV's" in place of "nuclear bombs" are argued to demonstrate the abstract language used by defense intellectuals.
 Cohn argues that sexualized language including terms such as vertical "erector launchers", "thrust to weight ratios", "soft lay downs", "deep penetration", and "orgasmic whumps" are common place in nuclear weaponry and strategy conversations.
 Cohn links the domesticated and humanized language and imagery as a way for defense professionals to distance themselves from the reality and anxiety of war.
 Additionally, the 'technostrategic' language that is used is a way to restrict debate solely to defense intellectuals and professionals who are versed in the language.
 It is argued that this effectively dismisses and silences voices from outside the military and nuclear sphere.
 Cohn suggests that the reference point of the language revolves around the weapons themselves, thus, because the language is designed to talk about weapons there is no way that concerns of human life or society can be legitimately expressed.
 If it is not part of the language these values or concerns are effectively dismissed or deemed illegitimate.
 This piece demonstrates how important language is and how it can be gendered.
 It brings up questions about language relating to whom it allows communications with and what it allows one to think as well as say.
+Moreover, she argues ”learning the language changes her thinking.
+She finds she cannot express concerns about human suffering or ethics because the language has no legitimate place for them.
+Questions about civilians or bodies become “irrelevant,” “unprofessional,” or “outside the realm of expertise”.